 Schools should obtain proof of immunizations for student enrollment.
-However, students who are in foster care, which may include students involved in the juvenile justice system (e.g., those in suitable placement), experiencing homelessness, migrant, military family, or who have an Individualized Education Program (IEP) are to be granted Conditional Admission and enrolled immediately, regardless of the availability of immunization records or whether immunizations are up to date or complete.
-The immunization requirements do not prohibit students from accessing special education and related services required by their IEPs.
+However, students who are in foster care, which may include students involved in the juvenile justice system (e.g., those in suitable placement), experiencing homelessness, migrant, active-duty military family, or who have an Individualized Education Program (IEP) are to be granted Conditional Admission and enrolled immediately, regardless of the availability of immunization records or whether immunizations are up to date or complete.
+Students who have IEPs should continue to receive all necessary services identified in their IEP regardless of vaccination status.